Questionnaire-based study on climate-centered regulation of flight and expansion of train operations within the EU: Report of the Danish survey

-Throughout, the candidates who participated in the study are sympathetic to the LunaLiner concept.
-Many of them, however, admit in the same breath that they do not know or only know very little about this proposal for a transnational train system in Europe.
+Overall, candidates who participated in the study are sympathetic to the LunaLiner concept.
+Many of them, however, in the same breath admit that they do not know or only know very little about this proposal for a transnational train system in Europe.
 There are many positive statements.
 Below is a selection of comments:

 As politicians, we have to set the framework for e.g. train operation, and then let it be up to people who have much better understanding of it to choose the right solutions.
 In this case, it will be the operators.

-We only need to get started, and as a parliamentarian I welcome the opportunity to participate in the work of the Green Group in the European Parliament for the establishment of a train system according to the described pattern .
+We only need to get started, and as a parliamentarian I welcome the opportunity to participate in the work of the Green Group in the European Parliament for the establishment of a train system in harmony with the described pattern.

 Yes, that’s the only right way.
-We must support this night train services model through EU discussions and framing and approval plans for implementing such a coherent network as part of climate plans
+We must support this night train services model through EU discussions and by framing of approval plans for implementing a coherent rail network on these lines as part of climate plans

 I have not dealt with the plans in detail, but overall I strongly support the idea of developing coherence alternatives, and I will also support them in the European Parliament in every way we can.

-I do not know the details of precisely LunaLiner, but I am generally in great support of suggestions that offer economically and practically realistic alternatives to air transportation.
-I would very much like to help increase the visibility of this type of proposal and will vote for them if I am elected.
+I do not know the details of precisely LunaLiner, but generally I warmly support suggestions that offer economically and practically realistic alternatives to air transportation.
+I would very much like to help increase the visibility of this type of proposal and I will vote for such proposals if I am elected.

 It is a really exciting concept with lots of potential in it.
 This scheme can be strengthened through upcoming railway packages and new transport industry strategies.

 I fully support the plans, but in endeavoring to implement the concept, we must ensure that the Commissioner for transport during the hearings in Parliament, when the new parliament starts work, promise that there will be legislation.
 I know that Michael Cramer from the Green Group in the European Parliament has worked hard to have it approved and implemented.
-I will take up the baton and work just as hard that it becomes a reality within the next five years.
+I will take up the baton and work just as hard to make it become a reality within the next five years.

 A model of support could be the allocation of financial resources for the establishment of such a train system from the EU and financed by the nation states’ payment to the EU (national EU dues).

-As already mentioned above, a European rail fund could be created which could help finance and implement it.
+As already mentioned above, a European rail funding scheme could be created which could help finance and implement it.

 I am a warm supporter of that.
 For me, it would be natural to use funds from the Connecting Europe Facility, but also from the regional funds to reach the goals of the plans.
 One could examine whether it would make sense with a genuine common train fund in the context of a common European strategic plan for running the trains in Europe.

 However, there are also respondents, typically with an EU-critical standpoint, who disagree with the EU’s role in building cross-border train systems.
-This point of view is clearly reflected in the following comment: “I very much welcome this kind of proposal.
+This point of view is jclearly reflected in the following comment: “I very much welcome this kind of proposal.
 The first step is a showdown over the EU’s power in the transportation field, and then I think there is a need to think about cooperation for the whole of Europe and to convene an all- European summit on train operation in Europe.
 Here, I would like to see all countries in Europe participate, and not just the EU countries.
-Just think that interrail is a collaboration that includes non-EU countries.”
+I only need to mention interrail, which is a collaboration that includes non-EU countries.”

 A single candidate is reminiscent of a practical detail: “On some lines, one must lower the speed of night trains so that travel does not last for less than 8 hours.”

 A liberal voice among the respondents states: “We must strengthen competition in the market so that consumers get a better opportunity to choose the solution that is best and cheapest.”
-A single vote disagrees with the Court of Auditors’ claim or assertion and refers to his/her own positive experience of using high-speed trains.
+Another respondent disagrees with the Court of Auditors’ claim or assertion and refers to his/her own positive experience of using high-speed trains.
 He or she refers explicitly to France as a positive example.
 Here, high-speed trains have been very successful, and they have, it is stated, actually replaced domestic aircraft in France with rail-based travel solutions.
 However, something can be done and it will therefore be an obvious solution to expand the high-speed network.
 Most respondents subscribe to the Court’s characterizing statement and suggest various solutions.
 In addition to concrete proposals and ideas for improving the high-speed system, some of the responses point to the need for strategy development, expert analysis, research work, establishment of organizational frameworks (e.g. setting up a transport group in the EU) plus formulation, consolidation and expansion of European standards within this specific part of transport sector.
-The experts’ presentations and recommendations can then be discussed by member countries’ ministers responsible for the transportation sector, after which ministers and experts are tasked with designing a plan.
+The experts’ presentations and recommendations can then be discussed by ministers responsible for the transportation sector in member countries.
+Upon completion of this phase, ministers and experts would be tasked with conceiving a plan.

 One of those who filled out the questionnaire considers Europe more broadly, and not just the EU countries.
 The candidate writes: “There is a need for a common European strategy for high-speed cross-border trains.
 For me, it would be quite natural that such a strategy be devised and established by the EU in close cooperation with the countries that have chosen to stand outside the EU or which are still applying for membership (e.g. the UK, Switzerland and the Western Balkan countries).”

-Below are some of the concrete ideas and solutions proposed by the answers:
+Presented below are some of the concrete ideas and proposals for solutions included in the answers:

 Establishment of a single green transport market with a central administrative, planning and management unit.
 From a pragmatic point of view, such a central authority to be concerned with the development and administration of such a green transport market could be geographically placed in Germany.
 Perhaps the gain should be calculated on the green bottom line of the economy.

-Related to this is the following point of view: I believe that regional cooperation should be increased where possible here and now, rather than waiting for the EU as a whole to come up with a solution.
-Best practices can be transferred to neighboring and neighboring countries and regions.
-We simply cannot wait for the high-speed rail upgrading to be a priority of the Commission.
+Related to this is the following point of view: I believe that regional cooperation should be increased where possible here and now rather than waiting for the EU as a whole to come up with a solution.
+Best practices can be transferred to neighboring countries and regions.
+We simply cannot wait for high-speed rail upgrading to be a priority of the Commission.